-The Round Table Conference was opened officially by Lord Irwin on November 12, 1930 at London and chaired by the British Prime Minister, Ramsay MacDonald.
+The First Round Table Conference was opened officially by Lord Irwin on November 12, 1930, in London and chaired by the British Prime Minister, Ramsay MacDonald.

 The three British political parties were represented by 16 delegates.